AI Conversational Interviewing: Transforming Surveys with LLMs as Adaptive Interviewers: Introduction

-So, survey research inherently faces a trade-off between depth and scale: researchers must choose between conducting in-depth explorations with small groups through personalized interviews or gathering extensive but uniform data via structured surveys.
+So, survey research faces a trade-off between depth and scale: researchers must choose between conducting in-depth explorations with small groups through or large-scale but rigid surveys.
 However, recent advances in natural language processing \citep{dubey2024llama3herdmodels,üstün2024ayamodelinstructionfinetuned, workshop2023bloom176bparameteropenaccessmultilingual, costello2024durably} present new possibilities for addressing this dilemma.
-The conversational capabilities of instruction-finetuned large language models (LLMs) \citep{wei2022finetunedlanguagemodelszeroshot,ouyang2022training} have made them applicable across various academic and industrial domains.
-Because LLMs can engage in human-like conversations \citep{cai2024largelanguagemodelsresemble, di2023pragmatic, palmer2023large}, they have the potential to assist or even replace human interviewers in conducting in-depth interviews.
+The conversational capabilities of instruction-finetuned large language models \citep{wei2022finetunedlanguagemodelszeroshot,ouyang2022training} have made them applicable across various academic and industrial domains.
+Because LLMs can engage in human-like conversations \citep{cai2024largelanguagemodelsresemble, di2023pragmatic, palmer2023large}, they have the potential to assist or even replace human interviewers in conducting conversational interviews.
 By eliminating the costly need for human interviewers, LLMs could enable scalable in-depth conversations, potentially resolving the trade-off between depth and scale.

-\paragraph{Contributions} We contribute to the emerging paradigm of AI Conversational Interviewing by conducting the first close-up investigation of its practical implementation and performance~(cf. Figure \ref{fig:ai_human_setting}).
+\paragraph{Contributions} We contribute to the emerging paradigm of AI Conversational Interviewing by conducting the first close-up investigation of its practical implementation and performance~(cf. Figure \ref{fig:ai_human_setting}):

-\begin{itemize} \item We provide a new comprehensive assessment pipeline of AI performance in conducting in-depth interviews \item We document the practical challenges participants face when interacting with an AI interviewer \item We perform a detailed comparative analysis of AI-conducted versus human-conducted in-depth interviews, offering insights into their respective strengths and limitations regarding adherence to interview protocols and response quality \item We pre-registered the study to ensure transparency in the research process and have published all collected data and analysis code \item We derive data recommendations for future implementations of AI Conversational Interviewing techniques. \end{itemize}
+\begin{itemize} \item We provide a new comprehensive assessment pipeline of AI performance in conducting conversational interviews \item We document the practical challenges participants face when interacting with an AI interviewer \item We are the first to explore the performance of voice-assisted LLM-based interviewing \item We are the first to perform a detailed comparative analysis of AI-conducted versus human-conducted conversational interviews \item We pre-registered the study to ensure transparency in the research process \item We publish code and data for reuse: \href{https://github.com/AIinterviewing/ai-conversational-interviewing-LaTeCH-CLfL2025}{https://github.com/AIinterviewing/ai-conversational-interviewing-LaTeCH-CLfL2025} \end{itemize}